What is a Company Resolution?

 A board resolution is a type of formal document that identifies the various roles of the company’s offices.
 This resolution is the result of the board of directors’ meeting or the votes that are made by the board members.
 The board of directors of a private company manages the day-to-day activities of the company.
 According to Section 157A of the Companies Act, the directors of the company make every decision related to the business of the company except for the ones in which the participation of the shareholders is also required.
 Board resolutions are made in the following cases:

-- When the company has to vote for the new member on the board
+- When the company must vote for the new member on the board

-- If the company wants to expand, hire new employees,or let go of a large number of working employees
+- If the company wants to expand, hire new employees, or let go of many working employees

 - For purchase of intellectual property rights

 - During the passing of resolutions that will affect the business or members in some critical way